 Operative District Plan chapters

 Select from the list by clicking on the '+' next to each heading in the table below to display the contents of each section.
 Each individual document opens in a new window.

-For details of current plan changes and their status, follow the link below.
+For details of current Plan Changes and their status, select the following link:

 District Plan Changes

 Review of the District Plan

 We are currently undertaking a 10-year rolling review of the entire District Plan which incorporates the priorities that are included in other Council plans such as asset management plans, and the Long Term Plan (LTP).

 District Plan efficiency and effectiveness review

 We are also required by legislation to monitor the efficiency and effectiveness of our District Plan on a 5 yearly basis.